 It’s impossible to ignore the dismal status of IPOs right now.
-But investor advisors from PwC to Morgan Stanley are reminding startups – this will eventually change and startups need to use this time strategically.
+But investor advisors from PwC to Morgan Stanley are reminding startups – this will eventually change, and startups need to use this time strategically.
 As startups embark on their journey toward an initial public offering (IPO), they face many challenges and considerations.
-Investors want to know that companies are reaching the widest possible audience and protecting their reputations, making cybersecurity and ESG indispensable imperatives in the Pre-IPO PR roadmap.
+Investors want to know that companies are reaching the widest audience and protecting their reputations, making cybersecurity and ESG indispensable imperatives in the Pre-IPO PR roadmap.

 While fundraising, growth strategies, and market positioning often take center stage, it is critical not to overlook two essential communication and PR components today’s investors are emphasizing their significance in building trust, mitigating risks, and ensuring long-term success.